 We may collect information about your computer including, where available, your IP address, operating system and browser type.
 This is statistical data about our users’ browsing actions and patterns, and does not identify any individual.

-For the same reason, we may obtain information about your general internet usage by using a cookie file which is stored on the hard drive of your computer.
+For the same reason, we may obtain information about your general site usage by using a cookie file which is stored on the hard drive of your computer.
 Cookies contain information that is transferred to your computer’s hard drive.
 They help us to improve our website and to deliver a better and more personalised service.

 They may enable us to: